 EBD is electronic brake distribution – the system increases braking power on given wheels for maximum effect, as distinct from normal ABS which just stops a wheel locking.
 In road cars, the front brakes are set to lock before the rears because that’s safer, so at the maximum braking effort, there’s still some traction left on the rear wheels.
 EBD ensures every wheel is braking to the maximum.

-EBA is electronic brake assist, a system that detects if you’re trying to do an emergency stop by working out how quick you came off the throttle and onto the brake.
+EBA is an electronic brake assist, a system that detects if you’re trying to do an emergency stop by working out how quickly you came off the throttle and onto the brake.
 If it suspects you are trying to stop very quickly it’ll help apply maximum braking pressure, as most drivers don’t do this as they rarely, if ever, do emergency stops.

 Read the Sand